ScilifelabDataCentre/OrderPortal/README.md

 OrderPortal
 ===========

-A portal for orders (_aka._ requests, project applications) for a facility.
+A portal for orders (_aka._ requests, project applications) to a facility from its users.

 The system has been created to satisfy the needs of a lab facility which produces DNA sequence data from biological samples.
 The samples